spackows/CASCON-2018_Analyzing_images/README.md

 <p>&nbsp;</p>

 # Prerequisite instructions

+*From noon - 1pm and from 2pm - 3pm on Monday afternoon, Wendy and Sarah will be available to help anyone who hasn't completed the prerequisite set up.
+We'll be sitting near where the Expo is..
+We'll be the ones sitting with the drone.*

 You will be using your own laptop for this workshop.

 **Complete the following steps using your laptop before Monday:**

 1. Download data:
     1. Go to https://github.com/spackows/CASCON-2018_Analyzing_images
     2. Click Clone or download